Fudan-iGEM/2025-wiki/pages/education.md

 >I can see how it works——I enjoy it

-Date：May 18th，2025
+Date: May 18th，2025

-Organizers：Huizhen Du，Zhiqin Wang，Yixuan Lu，Xiuqi Tian，Jihua Tang，Zuyao Wu
+Organizers: Huizhen Du，Zhiqin Wang，Yixuan Lu，Xiuqi Tian，Jihua Tang，Zuyao Wu

 **Overview**